Neonn86/Robert-Pattinson-s-Acting-Career-Analysis/README.md

 ***Hi~ Gorgeous.***

 ## Objective
-The goal is to portay Robert Pattinson's acting career based on people's perspectives about every one of his movies.
+The goal is to portray Robert Pattinson's acting career based on people's perspectives about every one of his movies.

 ## Data Source
 Use **Selenium** and **BeautifulSoup** to scrape the audience reviews and critics reviews from [Meta Critics](https://www.imdb.com/title/tt1877830/criticreviews?ref_=tt_ov_rt) of every movie Robert Pattinson stared in.